imperva/terraform-provider-incapsula/website/docs/r/site_v3.html.markdown

 * `account_id` - (Optional) The account to operate on.
 If not specified, operation will be performed on the account identified by the authentication parameters.
 * `name` - (Required) The site name.
 * `type` - (Optional) The website type.
 Indicates which kind of website is created.
 The allowed options is CLOUD_WAF for a website onboarded to Imperva Cloud WAF.
+* `ref_id` - (Optional) Sets the Reference ID.
+A free-text field that enables you to add a unique identifier to correlate a website in our service with an object on the customer side.
+* `active` - (Optional) Whether the site is active or bypassed by the Imperva network.
 ## Attributes Reference

 The following attributes are exported: